 “Plant-based protein is growing almost, at this point, a little faster than animal-based, so I think the migration may continue in that direction.”

-Additionally, the rise of funds with a strong emphasis on alternative meat production and innovation, such as Tyson New Ventures, indicates that meat producers foresee the possibility of a meatless future.
+Additionally, the rise of corporate-backed funds with a strong emphasis on alternative meat production and innovation, such as Tyson Ventures, indicates that meat producers foresee the possibility of a meatless future.

-Tyson New Ventures made its first investment in Beyond Meat in October 2016.
-In 2017, they invested in the company’s $55M Series G round.
-They’ve since invested in other similar companies like Memphis Meats and the Israel-based Future Meat Technologies.
-With the launch of this “Internet of Food” fund, we see Tyson looking to pivot from a meat producer to a more broadly protein-friendly brand.
+Tyson Ventures made its first investment in Beyond Meat in October 2016.
+In 2017, it participated in the company’s $55M Series G round.
+It’s since invested in other similar companies like Memphis Meats, the Israel-based Future Meat Technologies, MycoTechnology, and New Wave Foods.
+With the launch of this “Internet of Food” fund, Tyson appears to be looking to pivot from a meat producer to a broader protein brand.

 IndieBio and New Crop Capital bets point to a meatless-minded future